 Managing partner (London): Justin Stock

 Other offices: Beijing, Boston, Colorado, Los Angeles, New York, Palo Alto, Reston, San Diego, San Francisco, Seattle, Shanghai and Washington DC.

 Who we are: Cooley is an international, commercial law firm and is best known for its representation of high-growth companies, often on matters where technology and innovation meet the law.

 What we do: We have pre-eminent technology, life sciences, venture capital and fund formation practices.
 We solve legal issues for entrepreneurs, investors, financial institutions and established companies.

 What you'll do:Trainees rotate every six months through some of the firm’s contentious and non-contentious areas.
 Many of our clients are household names and the quality of the work is extremely high.
 Our smaller working teams mean the level of exposure and ability to contribute in meaningful ways is significant.
-A development programme, including the professional skills course, supplements this hands-on approach.
+An extensive professional development programme, including the professional skills course, supplements this hands-on approach.

-Perks: Gym subsidy, fitness reimbursement, life assurance, pension scheme with company contribution, private healthcare, STL and social events.
+Perks: Gym subsidy, fitness reimbursement, income protection, life assurance, pension scheme with company contribution, private healthcare, STL, and social and sporting events.

 Sponsorship:Course fees and a living allowance while studying: £8,000 if studying in London, £7,500 outside London.